In Buddhism it is said that there are four kinds of love: loving-kindness, compassion, sympathetic joy, and equanimity.

 The last one doesn’t necessarily sound like a form of love, but for me it is the deepest and most profound of the four, without which the other three become pretty confused.

-First let’s briefly understand the first three, which is what most of us think of when we consider what love is.
+First let’s briefly understand the first three, which are what most of us think of when we consider what love is.

 Loving-kindness means being kind toward ourselves.
 It is a lack of self-aggression and a gentleness toward all that arises from within us as well—a welcoming.
 It is the ground of all love without which perhaps none of the others forms of love can happen.